Danish queen tests positive for Covid day after Queen Elizabeth II's funeral

 Queen Margrethe has been vaccinated against Covid and last tested positive in February this year when she presented mild symptoms.

-In a statement on the palace website, a spokesperson said she would be recovering at Fredensborg Palace.
+In a statement on the palace website, a spokesperson said she would be recovering at Fredensborg Palace, north of Copenhagen.

-Her son and heir, Crown Prince Frederik, and his wife Mary, the Crown Princess, will take her place in hosting members of the government, the Danish Parliament, and Danish members of the European Parliament at a party on Friday in Copenhagen.
+Her son and heir, Crown Prince Frederik, and his wife Mary, the Crown Princess, will take her place in hosting members of the government, the Danish parliament, and Danish members of the European Parliament at a reception on Friday in Copenhagen.

 In recent days, Queen Margrethe was pictured at several events in London to mark Queen Elizabeth II's death.